sparkfun/Servo_Trigger/README.md

 ### Sample Installation

 The initial concept behind the Servo Trigger was to build a musical organ out of bellows & whistle assemblies removed from cuckoo clocks.
-Organ keys would close switches, which would cause hobby servos to pump the bellows, making the whistle blow.
+Organ keys close switches, which cause hobby servos to pump the bellows, making the whistle blow.
 So let's consider how we would use the Servo Trigger in this application.

 First, lets assume that we have a set of keys from a parlor organ which have each been fitted with N.O. microswitches.